oracle/pgql-lang/pages/pgql-1.1-spec.md

 White space consists of spaces, new lines and tabs.
 White space is significant in String literals, as the white space is part of the literal value and taken into account when comparing against data values.
 Outside of String literals, white space is ignored.
 However, for readability consideration and ease of parser implementation, the following rules should be followed when writing a query:

-- A keyword should not be followed directly by a variable or property name.
+- A keyword should not be followed directly by an `<IDENTIFIER>` (e.g. variable name or property name)
-- A variable or property name should not be followed directly by a keyword.
+- An `<IDENTIFIER>` should not be followed directly by a keyword.

 If these rules are not followed, a PGQL parser may or may not treat it as an error.